fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 13: OFFICIAL COURSE DEADLINE
 {% include alert.html class='danger' title='Final submissions' text="
-- Make sure to submit your [final course reflections](final-reflections)
+- Make sure to post your [final course reflections](final-reflections) in our [repository folder](https://github.com/unm-historiography/2021-fall/tree/main/course-reflections).
 - Make sure you are following the _Metahistory_ [writing guide](metahistory-guide) and [final checklist](metahistory-presubmission-list).
 Big picture: focus on the **narrative thread** and **the so what question**.
 - Once you are **completely** done with your essay, make a pull request just like you did for your revision assignment.
 These steps are described at the bottom of the [_Metahistory_ revisions guide](metahistory-revisions).
   - I will take your pull request to be your signal that your essay is ready for final evaluation.
-If you make any subsequent commits to your repository after your make the pull request, they will also be included in your pull request, but let me know if they are major changes in case I have already looked at your essay.
+If you make any subsequent commits to your repository after your make the pull request, they will also automatically be included in your pull request, but let me know if they are major changes in case I have already looked at your essay.
-- All work is technically due DEC 13, but let me know if you need more time and what your plan is!
+- All work is technically due DEC 13, but let me know if you need more time.
+You don't need to ASK for an extension---just let me know what your plan is!
 "%}